onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 FCL acts in many ways as a protocol to facilitate communication and configuration between the different parties involved in a blockchain application.
 An _Application_ can use FCL to _authenticate_ users, and request _authorizations_ for transactions, as well as mutate and query the _Blockchain_.
 An application using FCL offers it's _Users_ a way to connect and select any number of Wallets Providers and their Wallet Services.
 A selected _Wallet_ configures an Applications instance of FCL with information about its services, of which the _User_ and _Application_ can interact with.

-In the following paragraphs we'll explore ways in which you, as a wallet developer, can integrate with FCL through providing implementataions of various FCL services.
+In the following paragraphs we'll explore ways in which you, as a wallet developer, can integrate with FCL by providing implementataions of various FCL services.

 The following services will be covered:
 - Authentication (Authn) Service